Is U.S. Car Insurance Valid in Mexico?

 Only Mexican Liability Insurance Is Valid in Mexico

 The U.S. Department of State officially recommends that Americans purchase Mexican liability insurance.
 And this is because the liability coverage you have on your vehicle in the U.S. or Canada will not be recognized as valid in Mexico.

 Your U.S. or Canadian insurance may—possibly—cover you and your vehicle for a limited distance inside the Mexico border.
 If that's the case, however, it is usually only valid 20-25 kilometers into the country, and there may be a time limit, as well.
 Some companies offer even broader policies.
 However, Mexican authorities will never accept U.S. or Canadian liability insurance, because liability insurance for Mexico must be provided by an insurer who's licensed to sell insurance there.

 You need to find a Mexican insurer to provide a policy.
 And, if you are driving your own U.S. or Canadian vehicle, your insurance policy must be specifically for a foreign vehicle in Mexico, sometimes called tourist car insurance.

 How to Get Mexican Car Insurance

 Browsing the Mexican car insurance market can be confusing.
-The average driver might not recognize the names of the most highly rated insurance companies, like ABA Seguros, El Aguila, and Grupo Nacional Provincial (GNP).
+The average driver might not recognize the names of the most highly rated insurance companies, like CHUBB, El Aguila, and Grupo Nacional Provincial (GNP).
 Yet, many of these companies are owned by large international companies whose names you may recognize.

 So, do you really need Mexican car insurance?
-The short answer is yes!
-Although not legally mandated, you should absolutely purchase Mexican car insurance to protect yourself from the possibility of hassles, big payouts, and detainment in Mexico.
+Yes!
+You should absolutely purchase Mexican car insurance to protect yourself from the possibility of hassles, big payouts, and detainment in Mexico.